How To Predict MEE Subjects That Could Be Tested

 4. Look at subjects that are ripe for testing.

 Next, look at which subjects the NCBE has not tested in a while.
-Conflict of Laws has not appeared on the last 5 administrations of the bar exam, having been last tested in July 2019.
-Torts has not appeared since February 2019.
+Conflict of Laws appeared last in July 2021.
+Torts appeared last in July 2023.
 It is entirely likely that subjects absent for several administrations are “ripe for testing,” and thus might be more likely to show up on your bar exam!

 5. A few other notes to be aware of:

-- Civil Procedure – this has been the most highly tested subject since 2011, appearing on 16 administrations of the bar exam.
+- Civil Procedure—this has been the most highly tested subject since 2011, appearing on 21 administrations of the bar exam.
 We suspect that this is partially due to the fact that prior to 2015, the MBE portion of the bar exam did not include Civil Procedure.
-Nonetheless, since the MBE incorporated Civil Procedure, Civil Procedure still appears frequenlty amongst the MEE subjects.
+Nonetheless, since the MBE incorporated Civil Procedure, Civil Procedure still appears frequently among the MEE subjects.

-- Although Criminal Law and Criminal Procedure are not frequently tested if viewed separately, looking at them as one subject, they have appeared on 12 of the last 22 administrations of the bar exam.
+- Although Criminal Law and Criminal Procedure are not frequently tested if viewed separately, looking at them as one subject, they have appeared on 17 administrations of the bar exam.
 That is about the same frequency with which Secured Transactions appears on the exam.
-So, even though they don’t seem to appearfrequently, there is a fairly decent chance that one of the two subjects (either Criminal Law OR Criminal Procedure) could appear on your bar exam.
+So, even though they don’t seem to appear frequently, there is a fairly decent chance that one of the two subjects (either Criminal Law OR Criminal Procedure) could appear on your bar exam.

 Leave a Reply